mdsol/logspout-cloudwatch/README.md

     LOGSPOUT_GROUP={{.Lbl "com.mycompany.loggroup"}}
     LOGSPOUT_STREAM={{.Lbl "com.mycompany.logstream"}}

+    # Set the logs to only be retained for a period of time (defaults to retaining forever):
+    # Valid values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, and 3653.
+    # The retention policy will only be set when a log group is created, if a log group already exists its retention
+    # policy will not be updated.
+    LOGSPOUT_CLOUDWATCH_RETENTION_DAYS={{.Labels.LOG_RETENTION_DAYS}}

-Complex settings like this are most easily applied to contaners by putting them into a separate "environment file", and passing its path to docker at runtime: `docker run --env-file /path/to/file [...]`
+Complex settings like this are most easily applied to containers by putting them into a separate "environment file", and passing its path to docker at runtime: `docker run --env-file /path/to/file [...]`

 ----------------